Contents

 Aicuris Anti-infective Cures AG, Wuppertal, Germany; Max Planck Institute of Molecular Physiology, Dortmund, Germany

-The last two decades have witnessed some major investments made on research strategies, for instance, modification of existing antibacterial classes, repurposing of old drugs, to develop combination therapies etc. and these areas of research are not yet completely explored and remain potential source of new antibacterial molecules.
-Furthermore, modification of natural products as well as natural product-inspired or based compound collections remain underexplored and underexploited to identify hit and lead antibacterial small molecules.
-Small molecules with novel or multiple antibacterial targets may offer solution to the emerging challenge of multi-drug resistant infections.
-In particular, novel compound classes are highly desired to treat infections caused by gram negative bacterial pathogens, for instance, ESKAPE pathogens which possess additional membrane barrier and a strong capability to efflux out antibacterial compounds.
-Destabilising the outer membranes of such bacterial may also render the SOC antibiotics more effective.
+The last two decades have witnessed some major investments in research strategies, for instance, modification of existing antibacterial classes, repurposing of old drugs, to develop combination therapies etc. and these areas of research are not yet completely explored and remain potential sources of new antibacterial molecules.
+Furthermore, modification of natural products as well as natural product-inspired or based compound collections remain underexplored and underexploited to identify hit-to-lead antibacterial small molecules.
+Small molecules with novel or multiple antibacterial targets may offer solution to the emerging challenge of multidrug resistant infections.
+In particular, novel compound classes are highly desired to treat infections caused by gram negative bacterial pathogens, for instance, ESKAPE pathogens that possess additional membrane barrier and a strong capability to efflux out antibacterial compounds.
+Destabilizing the outer membranes of such bacterial may also render the SOC antibiotics more effective.

-Keywords: antibacterials; ESKAPE pathogens; hybrid molecules; natural products; multidrug resistance
+Keywords: Antibacterials, ESKAPE pathogens, hybrid molecules, natural products, multidrug resistanc

 Published Articles